 &lt;sup>8 Rezaie B, Rosen MA.
 District heating and cooling.
 Review of technology and potential enhancements.
-Appl Energy 2012;93:2-10.

-electricity, or minimisation objectives, such as minimisation energy demand.
+Appl Energy 2012;93:2-10. include various optimisation objectives, such as minimisation Schergeredstrip maximisation Weigeredstrip maximisation Weigeredstrip and Weigeredstrip maximisation Weigeredstrip and Weigeredstrip maximisation Weigeredstrip with the electricity, or minimisation of primary energy demand.
 This controller will include an intuitive Human-Machine-Interface (HMI) for its users controlling and monitoring their system.
 It will also support communication and interoperability (Machine-to-Machine-Interface), in order to become part of a standard Building Energy Management System (BEMS) (if available) with bidirectional communication using standard protocols, such as Bacnet/IP or Modbus TCP/IP, once properly optimised and calibrated, facilitating the application of the SolBio-Rev system in either new or existing buildings without replacing or modifying any existing equipment.
 Moreover, it will have a user-friendly web interface providing to the building energy manager complete control of the system.
 Other advanced features are: (1) communication with local weather station to adjust operation when needed, and (2) deep learning techniques to predict the building's heating/cooling demand based on the forecasted weather conditions.